davidsene/ChatServer/README.md

 # Chat-Server
+&nbsp;

 This is a very simple chat server that allows having the kind of conversation described below.
 It was implemented as part of a course on modern concurrent programming techniques

+&nbsp;

 ![alt text](https://github.com/davidsene/ChatServer/raw/master/screenshot.png "Logo Title Text 1")

+&nbsp;
 ----------

 ### Use it with docker